romchhh/TeleBot-Residential-Complex/README.md

 To run the web interface:
 1. Install FastAPI and Uvicorn by running `pip install fastapi uvicorn`.
-2. Navigate to the `sof_jk_bot` directory.
+2. Navigate to the `Kursova_Telegram_Bot` directory.
-3. Run the following command: `uvicorn server:app --log-level debug`.
+3. Run the following command: `uvicorn TeleBot.server.server:app --log-level debug --port=8001`.
 4. Access the web interface at the specified URL.

 ## Screenshots